 Excellent Attendance Is the Standard Expectation

-Having a formal written attendance policy that all employees are privy to, is essential for most companies.
+Having a formal written attendance policy that all employees are privy to is essential for most companies.
 From the expectation that everyone shows up for work and puts in the required hours to the consequences of not showing up, the ground rules set up by an organization should be understood by all employees.
-Below you'll find a sample attendance policy that you can adapt for your company.
+Below you'll find a sample attendance policy that you can adapt to your company.